-- 1. attend all timetabled classes punctually.
-This includes Living Mercy, Morning Mentor Group, House meetings, whole school events and year level events, other meetings and assemblies; - 2. be prepared to fully participate in lessons; - 3. remain on the school premises during school time unless they have permission to leave from parents and the College; - 4. show an explanatory note or a medical certificate to Student Reception the day after an absence has occurred, unless parents have notified the College of the absence in advance by SMS, email or telephone call; - 5. advise mentor and subject teachers in advance of any known absence (e.g. medical treatment, sporting or other excursions); - 6. sign in/out when arriving or leaving the College outside of normal school hours (9am-3.22pm).
-An email, SMS, phone call or note from the student's parent or carer is required to explain late arrival/early departure; - 7. provide a countersigned parent/carer note to Student Reception if no other means of contacting Reception has been used to report early departure for any reason, countersigning is by Mentor Teacher or House Leader; - 8. negotiate with their subject teachers using the Absence from Class form in advance of an extended absence due to in-term holidays; - 9. complete all missed work when absent from class. - 10. work cooperatively with the College to develop personal attendance improvement goals when their attendance has been inconsistent, including developing and completing strategies/work listed on the Student Absence Learning Plan; - 11. complete at least 50 hours of scheduled classroom instruction per subject per semester if enrolled in VCE/VET/VCAL subjects.
+- attend all timetabled classes punctually.
+This includes Mentor Group, House meetings, whole school events and year level events, other meetings and assemblies; - be prepared to fully participate in lessons; - remain on the school premises during school time unless they have permission to leave from families and the College; - show an explanatory note or a medical certificate to Student Reception the day after an absence has occurred, unless families have notified the College of the absence in advance by SMS, email, Compass entry, or telephone call; - advise mentor and subject teachers in advance of any known absence (e.g. medical treatment, sporting or other excursions); - sign in/out when arriving or leaving the College outside of normal school hours.
+An email, SMS, phone call, or Compass entry from the student's family is required to explain late arrival/early departure; - provide a countersigned family note to Student Reception if no other means of contacting Reception has been used to report early departure for any reason, countersigning is by Mentor Teacher or House Leader.
+It is noted that this arrangement is only permissible when all other options have been exhausted; - negotiate with their subject teachers using the Absence from Class form in advance of an extended absence due to in-term holidays; - complete all missed work when absent from class. - work cooperatively with the College to develop personal attendance improvement goals when their attendance has been inconsistent, including developing and completing strategies/work listed on the Student Absence Learning Plan; - complete at least 50 hours of scheduled classroom instruction per subject per semester if enrolled in VCE/VET/VCAL subjects.
 NB: Assessment tasks missed due to an approved absence (an absence accompanied by a medical certificate, death notice) will be completed during the next contingency class or at a time deemed appropriate by the VCE Coordinator.